rkumar/rbcurse/README.txt

   "use Option as Meta key".
 All hotkeys are automatically, ALT combinations.

 * Some screens do not display window background color under spaces.
-  This is okay under "screen" but not under "xterm".
+  This is okay under "screen" and "xterm-color" but not under "xterm".
 You will notice this in the message box samples.

 I am developing and testing under "screen" under OS X Leopard.